Gradient-Based Join Ordering: Experimental Results

 \subsection{Join Order Optimization}

-We use the cost models trained in the previous step to compare the gradient-based search against the discrete greedy search.
-Both search methods, hence, use the exact same model.
-As explained, the Gradient-based Search is general and searches the space of bushy plans by default.
-We, however, decided to focus on left-linear plans only first.
-I.e., the left-linear penalty described above is used.
-Most of the hyperparameters, as shown in Algorithm~\ref{algorithm}, are rather robust to changes in their values (as determined using a Bayesian hyperparameter search).
+We use the cost models trained in the previous step to compare GBJO against the baseline approaches presented in Section~\ref {sec:baseline_methods}, as well as two approaches operating on the continuous plan space: NeuralSort~\cite{NeuralSort} and CMA-ES~\cite{DBLP:journals/ec/HansenO01}.
+CMA-ES is a gradient-free evolutionary approach that optimizes continuous functions by adapting a multivariate normal search distribution over (soft) plans based on the covariance matrix of the more successful samples.
+All compared search methods use the same model.
+Most of the hyperparameters are rather robust to changes in their values (as determined using hyperparameter search).
 The most important hyperparameter was to gradually increase the penalties as opposed to them being applied completely from the beginning (Equation~\ref{eq:total_loss}).
-The default values for the hyperparameters are $I=1000, \alpha=1.5, \lambda_k=2000, \tau_0=5, \tau_{\min}=1, \gamma=5, q=7$.\;\footnote{The Appendix provides the exact values and the tried ranges.} We further adopt the common assumption in join order optimization that the cost model is perfect and analyze the best found \emph{predicted cost} of the optimization approaches.
-This isolates search quality from cost-estimation error.
+For the approaches that require a set number of iterations, we set: $I_{\text{GBJO}}=10; \ I_{\text{II}} = 500; \ I_{\text{GEQO}} = 500; \ I_{\text{CMA-ES}} = 1500; \ I_{\text{NeuralSort}} = 10$.